 Chia Pudding Tips

-- Since there are only a handful of ingredients, it’s important to have high quality ingredients.
+- Since there are only a handful of ingredients, it’s important to have high-quality ingredients.
 Avoid using artificial vanilla and stick to pure vanilla extract.

-- Coconut milk can be swapped for a different milk of your choice such as cows milk, cashew milk, almond milk, etc.
+- Coconut milk can be swapped for a different milk of your choice, such as cow’s milk, cashew milk, almond milk, etc.

 - Feel free to swap the almonds.
 Try coconut chips, cashews, hemp hearts, etc.